Bosonic string theory: Types of bosonic strings

 There are four possible bosonic string theories, depending on whether open strings are allowed and whether strings have a specified orientation.
-Recall that a theory of open strings also must include closed strings; open strings can be thought as having their endpoints fixed on a D25-brane that fills all of spacetime.
+A theory of open strings must also include closed strings, because open strings can be thought of as having their endpoints fixed on a D25-brane that fills all of spacetime.
 A specific orientation of the string means that only interaction corresponding to an orientable worldsheet are allowed (e.g., two strings can only merge with equal orientation).
 A sketch of the spectra of the four possible theories is as follows:

 Note that all four theories have a negative energy tachyon ($M^2 = - \frac{1}{\alpha'}$) and a massless graviton.

 The rest of this article applies to the closed, oriented theory, corresponding to borderless, orientable worldsheets.

 Mathematics

 Path integral perturbation theory

 Bosonic string theory can be said to be defined by the path integral quantization of the Polyakov action: